 HackRF devices ship with firmware on the SPI flash memory.
-The firmware can be updated with nothing more than a USB cable and host computer.
+The firmware can be updated with a USB cable and host computer.

 These instructions allow you to upgrade the firmware in order to take advantage of new features or bug fixes.